OriolAbril/gsoc2019/final_work_submission.md

 arguments in ArviZ functions each of which must have a default.
 Many of these defaults are shared between several functions.
 This forces users to change the default explicitely on a function basis instead of giving an option to change the default globally like matplotlib for example.
-Before the number of functions continues increasing making every time more difficult to create a way of handling global options I decided to follow matplotlibs `rcParams` to implement an ArviZ's `rcParams` version.
+Before the number of functions continues increasing making every time more difficult to create a way of handling global options it was decided to follow matplotlibs `rcParams` to implement an ArviZ's `rcParams` version.

-* I created a class following matplotlib's example to handle global options, `az.rcParams`.
-This class checks for an `arvizrc` in several locations in order to load the defaults defined there; otherwise, the defaults defined in `rcparams.py` are used. `az.rcParams` keys cannot be modified and when modifying the value of a parameter, this value is first validated.
+* A new class to handle global options was created following matplotlib's example.
+This `az.rcParams` class checks for an `arvizrc` in several locations in order to load the defaults defined there; otherwise, the defaults defined in `rcparams.py` are used. `az.rcParams` keys cannot be modified and when modifying the value of a parameter, this value is first validated.
 This two properties are key to prevent errors when functions use this `az.rcParams`.
 At the date of writing, 3 global